CrumrineCoder/Wikipedia-Viewer-Version2/README.md

 # Wikipedia Viewer App

-This is a front end project built as part of FreeCodeCamp's cirriculum.
+This is a front end project built as part of FreeCodeCamp's cirriculum, found [here](https://www.freecodecamp.org/challenges/build-a-wikipedia-viewer).
 The website allows users to get a list of random wikipedia entries or search for a list of wikipedia entries.
 It uses the wikipedia API.

 ## User Stories